airosa/sdmxfeeder/README.md

 	bin/sdmxfeeder my_input_sdmx_file.xml my_output_sdmx_file.json

 File formats depend on the file extensions: .xml -> XML, .json -> JSON, .edi -> EDIFACT.
+Additional extensions for compressed file are .gz and .zip (e.g. myfile.xml.gz).

 Conversion of all SDMX-EDI and some SDMX-ML data files requires access to the relevant data structure definitions.
 Create a directory named registry in the current